 Beatrice Arthur: London, Milan, Paris, Tokyo.

-FashionGHANA.com: Who is your favourite Ghanaian model and why?
+FashionGHANA.com: Who is your favorite Ghanaian model and why?

 Beatrice Arthur: I have worked with several good models.
 Some were much more sophisticated than others.
 But in terms of raw energy and Uninhibited and flexibility, I had the most fun with Felidion Ayariga, the feisty bald model from Northern Ghana